 - Medium-grain rice is recommended because the short, fluffy grains absorb the tomato and seasonings.

 - Canned pigeon peas – ‘green pigeon peas’ are often written on the label even though they actually appear brown.
-Make sure not to drain the liquid.
+Make sure not to drain the liquid for this recipe.

 - Sazón and adobo are both seasoning blends that are commonly used in Latin-American and island dishes.
 Each is made from a unique combination of herbs and spices.